Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 • Swollen lips

-What causes extremely dry lips?
+What causes parched lips?

 But if you’re experiencing dry lips even when you’re not exposed to any of these irritants, it could be a sign of an underlying health condition, such as a vitamin deficiency.